What Is Healthy Pedagogy?

 - UCLA provides guidance to instructors for promoting equity through this EDI Syllabus for Faculty, and through these resources for inclusive teaching practices.
 These Creating an Inclusive Classroom resources from Iowa State University include a Learner-Centered Mindful Syllabus Checklist (PDF), and lots more.

-- Use this Syllabus Review Guide for Equity-Minded Practice from the Center for Urban Education for guided reflection on designing with racial and ethnic equity in mind, or these resources from Cal State, Chico for making syllabi more accessible.
+- Use this Syllabus Review Guide for Equity-Minded Practice from the Center for Urban Education for guided reflection on designing with racial and ethnic equity in mind.
 The California Education Learning Lab also has a Learning Lab Equity Conversations video series, including an installment called “The Syllabus as an Equity Practice.”

 Anti Racism Resources

 - The University of California Office of the President website provides this suite of anti-racism resources.

 - The California Community Colleges use this inquiry-based framework for encouraging anti-racist pedagogy.

 - View this YouTube video from the USC Center for Teaching Excellence about "Decolonizing Your Syllabus."